Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2018

 GOALS AND OBJECTIVES:

-Ultimately, the discussion of eroticism and love in the Middle Ages, specifically in its physical manifestation, will lead to insights regarding spiritual epiphany, a fundamental experience of human life.
+Ultimately, the discussion of eroticism and love in the Middle Ages, specifically in its physical manifestation, will lead to insights regarding spiritual epiphany, a fundamental experience of human life, both in the past and in the present.

 All texts and art works that we will study invite debate, criticism, and individual responses.
 The two lecture classes per week will be used to introduce the general topic/s, outline the basic structures of our texts, and indicate the direction of interpretation.
 We will also use musical and visual material to gain a better understanding of the cultural context of the Middle Ages.